- How we're supporting you during coronavirus

 What is an Excess?

-An excess is the amount you ‘ll need to pay to the hospital upon your admission (This will vary depending on which policy you have), when you’re admitted to private and/or public hospital.
+An excess is the amount you need to pay to the hospital when you're admitted (this amount varies, depending on which policy you have),when you’re admitted to private and/or public hospital.
 Paying an excess allows health.com.au to cover your room fees, theatre fees, medication, food and service from doctors and nurses, until you’re discharged and able to leave.

 What are my choices of excess?